SGD Through the Lens of Kolmogorov Complexity: Introduction

 We show that under reasonable assumptions, local progress of SGD implies global progress.
-Let $\eps \in (0,1)$ be an accuracy parameter of our choice and let $X$ be the dataset (every element in $X$ consists of a data point, a label, and some unique ID), where $\size{X}=n$ and $K(X)$ is the Kolmogorov complexity of $X$.
-Let $d$ be the number of model parameters and $\beta'$ be a \emph{local progress} parameter, defined in Assumption~\ref{ass: intro local prog}.
-Roughly speaking, we show that if $n$ is sufficiently large and the assumptions listed below hold, then SGD must achieve an accuracy of at least $(1-\eps)$ on the \emph{entire} dataset within $O(\frac{K(X)+d}{(\beta'\eps)^3 n})$ epochs with high probability (w.h.p)\footnote{This is usually taken to be $1-1/n^c$ for some constant $ c>1$.
-For our case, it holds that $c\in (1,2)$, however, this can be amplified arbitrarily by increasing the batch size.}.
-Note that when the accuracy is too high the local progress assumption cannot hold anymore (see Section~\ref{sec: connection eps beta}), and we cannot guarantee progress past this point.
+Let $\eps \in (0,1)$ be an accuracy parameter of our choice and let $X$ be the dataset (every element in $X$ consists of a data point, a label, and some unique ID), where $\size{X}=n$.
+Let $K(X)$ be the Kolmogorov complexity of $X$ (the shortest Turing machine which outputs $X$).
+We can also define the Kolmogorov complexity of a function as the shortest Turing machine which computes the function (see Section~\ref{sec: prelims} for a formal definition).
 The assumptions we make are formally stated at the beginning of Section~\ref{sec: sgd conv}.
-Below is an intuitive outline: \begin{enumerate}

-\item Throughout the execution, after every GD step the batch accuracy is improved by at least an additive $\eps \beta'$ factor (on average, per epoch).
+Below is an intuitive outline: \begin{enumerate}[leftmargin=*] \item After every GD step the batch accuracy is improved by at least an additive $\eps \beta'$ factor (on average, per epoch), where $\beta'$ is a local progress parameter.
+That is, fix some epoch and let $y_i$ be the model accuracy on the $i$-th batch before the GD step and let $y'_i$ be the model accuracy after the GD step, then we require that $\frac{1}{t}\sum_{i=1}^t (y'_i - y_i) \geq \eps \beta'$ where $t$ is the number of batches in an epoch.

-\item The Kolmogorov complexity of the function computed by the model during any point of the execution is at most $(\eps \beta')^{3}n/512$.
+\item The Kolmogorov complexity of the function computed by the model is at most $(\eps \beta')^{3}n/512$.
 In other words, either the model is underparameterized, or the function computed by the model is sufficiently \emph{simple}.

 \item The loss function is differentiable and $L$-smooth.
-This must hold also when taking numerical stability into account.
+This must also hold when taking numerical stability into account.